 Prater Park, the city’s green playground, contains Wurstelprater.
 This massive amusement park is packed with nostalgic dreams of old fun fairs with enough crazy rides for the kids.

-Ride the mysterious ghost train, hit the go-carts, or amble through a fun house.
+Ride the mysterious ghost train, hit the go-karts, or amble through a fun house.
 It’s a great thing to do in Vienna with kids.

-The park is best known for the large Ferris wheel, Wiener Riesenrad, featured in the film The Third Man starring Orson Wells.
-Although the park is only open from March to October, the Ferris Wheel runs all year weather permitting.
+The park is best known for the large Ferris wheel, Wiener Riesenrad, featured in the film The Third Man starring Orson Welles.
+Although the park is only open from March to October, the Ferris Wheel runs all year, weather permitting.

-Our list of the 18 best things to do in Vienna is curated from our favorite experiences during our trips to the city.
-But here are a few more that you might fancy.
+Our list of the 18 best things to do in Vienna our favorite experiences during our trips to the city.
+But here are a few more that you might enjoy.

-Another grand Habsburg palace, Schonbrunn Palace is a 30-minute train journey from the center of town.
+Schonbrunn Palace is a 30-minute train journey from the centre of town.
 Complete with lavish baroque rooms and grand gardens on a mighty scale, Mozart played here in 1786.
-Book skip-the-line tickets to Schönbrunn Palace.

-If you feel you could see some more modern art, head to MUMOK.
-Focusing on the 20th and 21st centuries, it’s a mix of nouveau realism, pop art, cubism, and photorealism in an imposing grey granite block of a building.
+MUMOK is another modern art gallery focusing on the 20th and 21st centuries.
+It’s a mix of nouveau realism, pop art, cubism, and photorealism in an imposing grey granite block of a building.

 GETTING TO VIENNA